Demiton

 The Australian Constructors Association estimates that halving tender preparation costs across the industry would free $743 million for additional project delivery and return $2.1 billion to the broader economy each year.
 A typical civil tender response takes 40 to 80 hours of internal effort and $5,000 to $50,000 or more in out-of-pocket cost.

-OpenContractsAU is a community-owned open source project that produces OC4IDS-compliant JSON for every Australian jurisdiction by scraping publicly-disclosed contract award data from official government tender portals.
+OpenContractAU is a community-owned open source project that produces OCDS-compliant JSON for every Australian jurisdiction by scraping publicly-disclosed contract award data from official government tender portals.
+Six jurisdictions are live (ACT, NT, TAS, VIC, NSW, QLD).
+SA and QLD QTenders are next.
 Free to consume, no API key required.
-NSW and Queensland are the first jurisdictions.

 Sources